USA Visa Application Guide 2024

 Before You Apply for a Visa

-Your purpose for travelling to the US must fall under one of two broad categories: it is either you are going as an immigrant or a nonimmigrant.
+Your purpose for traveling to the US must fall under one of two broad categories: either you are going as an immigrant or a nonimmigrant.
 An immigrant intends to make America his home country or at least one of his home countries for life.
 A nonimmigrant is only a temporary visitor with a purpose.
-We will explore these two broad categories of visa hunters, starting with the IMMIGRANTS.
+We will explore these two broad categories of visa hunters, starting with the immigrants.

 The Immigrant Visa